 \looseness=-1 \textbf{Generalist Robotics Agents} Recent work has strived to learn a generalist \textit{foundation model} for robotics~\citep{reed2022Generalist,bousmalis2023Robocat,team2024Octo,nasiriany2024Robocasa,collaboration2023Open}.
 While most of these approaches perform behaviour cloning on a large dataset from a variety of robot morphologies and tasks, \citet{nasiriany2024Robocasa} develop a large-scale simulation environment, with an initial focus on kitchen environments.
 By contrast, \kinetix aims to train an online agent \textit{tabula rasa}, without using external data, and further has a large variety of different tasks.

 \textbf{Open-Ended Learning} \kinetix also ties into the paradigm of open-ended learning~\citep{soros2014Identifying,stanley2019open,sigaud2023Definition,hughes2024Openendedness}, in which a system continually generates new and novel artifacts.
-In the context of RL, this often means training inside a large, diverse distribution and having some method to adapt this distribution over time, with fields such as UED specifically focusing on the latter.
-While these methods hold the promise of generating novel and useful levels in an open-ended manner, the environments used in their experiments are often very constrained in what they can represent~\citep{wang2019POET,dennis2020Emergent,wang2020EnhancedPOET,jiang2020Prioritized,jiang2021Replayguided,holder2022Evolving}.
-As we have shown, in a significantly more diverse task space, these methods tend to fail.
+In the context of RL, this often means training within a large and diverse distribution and applying some method (e.g., UED) to adapt this distribution over time.
+While these methods hold the promise of generating novel and useful levels in an open-ended manner, the environments used in their experiments are often very constrained in what they can represent~\citep{wang2019POET,dennis2020Emergent,jiang2020Prioritized,jiang2021Replayguided,holder2022Evolving}.
+As we have shown, in a significantly more diverse task space, these approaches tend to fail.

-A recent work with a similar vision to \kinetix is \textit{Autoverse}~\citep{earle2024Autoverse}, where an agent acts inside a cellular automata (CA) based gridworld.
-By changing the underlying rules of the CA, a large diversity of different levels can be represented in this system.
-Relatedly, \citet{sun2024Factorsim} use prior knowledge in the form of Large Language Models to generate code for video games and robotic simulations, to train RL agents on.
-Powderworld~\citep{frans2022Powderworld} instead creates a expressive environment based on different types of elements interacting in a sandbox environment.
+A recent work with a similar vision to \kinetix is \textit{Autoverse}~\citep{earle2024Autoverse}, where an agent acts inside a cellular automata based gridworld, where changing the underlying rules can lead to many diverse levels.
+Relatedly, \citet{sun2024Factorsim} use prior knowledge in the form of large language models to generate simulation code to train RL agents in.
+Powderworld~\citep{frans2022Powderworld} instead creates an expressive environment based on different types of elements interacting in a sandbox environment.
 Other notable work that aims to use open-ended discovery to train generalist agents include Voyager~\citep{wang2023Voyager}, Jarvis-1~\citep{wang2023Jarvis1} and Optimus-1~\citep{li2024Optimus1}.
 These are more focused on long-horizon planning, the self discovery of new tasks to perform, and use \textit{Minecraft} as their domain with prior knowledge in the form of a large language model.